“Faithful are the wounds of a friend…” (Proverbs 27:6)

 Those pastors who see their primarily calling as counselors rather than as pastors should consider going full-time into a ministry of pastoral counseling.
 For some reasons beyond me, the rules seem to change and vocational counselors seem to be more immune to this kind of temptation than pastors.

 2) Pastors should have readily available information on “approved” counselors in the area.
-They should share this information readily with people inquiring about counseling.
+When people inquire about counselors, hand them the brochure or a list of therapists you recommend.

 3) Large churches frequently have on staff an entire corps of counselors.
-Other ministers in the area will find them a welcome resource.
+Other pastors in the area will find them a welcome resource.

-As a young pastor in a small city with not the first professional counselor, I found my schedule literally filled with people from other churches wanting an hour of my time.
-These days, the same city has a half-dozen counselors who are available and eager to help people.
+As a young pastor in a small city without the first professional counselor, I found my schedule literally filled with people from other churches wanting an hour of my time.
+(I look back and remember some days scheduling six appointments like this.
+I was to find out years later that the professionals consider 20 hours of counseling a full week.)
+These days, that same city has a half-dozen counselors who are available and eager to help people.
 No pastor in that city needs to spend his time in counseling.

-5) The quickest way to end a pastor’s ministry is to have someone running out of his office accusing him of something inappropriate.
+5) The quickest way to destroy a pastor’s ministry is for someone to run out of his office accusing him of something inappropriate.
 No matter how innocent he is, the charge will follow him forever and many will choose to believe the accuser.

 Not every pastor accused of immorality is guilty.
 But the rumor is there and will follow him forever.
 A wise pastor will take steps to safeguard himself against this before it occurs.